java-diff-utils/java-diff-utils/README.md

 **This is originally a fork of java-diff-utils from Google Code Archive.**

+## GPG Signature Validation

+The gpg singing key in [KEYS] is used for this projects artifacts.

 ## API

 Javadocs of the actual release version: [JavaDocs java-diff-utils](https://java-diff-utils.github.io/java-diff-utils/4.10/docs/apidocs/)